daddydrac/NVIDIA-Rapids-NeMo-PyTorch-Tensorboard/README.md

 ### Set up TensorBoard

+This is optional because you can simply launch Tensorbord right from Jupyter Notebook.

 1. Get the <container id> (you only need the first 3 char's): ``` docker ps ```

 2. Then, exec into the container: ``` docker exec -u root -t -i <container id> /bin/bash ```